gSchool/glearn-cli/README.md

 learn set --api_token=YOUR_LEARN_API_TOKEN
 ```

-You can get your Learn API token form https://learn-2.galvanize.com/api_token
+You can get your Learn API token from https://learn-2.galvanize.com/api_token

 Update
 ```